raccrompton/BookBuilder/README.md

 #### 4. Find your repertoire files.

 The application will create PGN files for each of the openings you put in your config file.
-BookBuilder tells you where it's storing the files at the beginning, when it's running.
+On Mac, BookBuilder tells you where it's storing the files at the beginning, when it's running.
 You can change where it stores the files by using terminal commands like 'cd' to navigate, but it might take some Googling to figure out.
+On Windows, Bookbuilder puts the PGN files in the same folder as the BookBuilder app, and closes itself when it's finished running.

 #### 5. Off you go!